-Rare Tolkien books refers to first and early printings of the very first version of his books, the first time they were ever available to the public.
+‘Rare Tolkien books’ refers to first and early printings of the very first versions as they were the first time they were ever available to the public.
 They have never been out of print and have since been printed in many new editions over the decades.
-While these newer versions can be collectable, especially deluxe editions with smaller print runs, many are now out of print and hard to find.
-Tolkien book collecting is now so popular, any edition of the books, in any language are collected all over the world, not just the English speaking world.
+While these newer versions can be collectable, especially deluxe editions with smaller print runs, many are now hard to find.
+Tolkien book collecting is now so popular that any edition in any language is collected all over the world, not just in the English speaking world.

 Collecting Tolkien Books for Fun and Investment